 Can I Tint All The Windows In My Car Or Just The Back?

-The legality of auto window tinting is a main concern for many Accu Tint customers.
+The legality of window tinting is a significant concern for many Accu Tint customers.
 After all, no one wants to be pulled over by the police just because their windows are a little too dark.
 Tennessee tint laws dictate that tinting can be applied to the front side, back side, and rear windows, in addition to the windshield.
 However, the shade of tint that can be used, as well as the area that can be tinted varies from window to window.

 How Do I Clean My Tinted Windows?